akka/akka-distributed-workers-scala.g8/docs/src/main/paradox/next-steps.md

 ## A HTTP Based API

-The `Frontend` in this sample is a dummy that automatically generates work.
+The `FrontEnd` in this sample is a dummy that automatically generates work.
 A real application could for example use [Akka HTTP](http://doc.akka.io/docs/akka-http/current/scala/http/introduction.html) to provide a HTTP REST (or other) API for external clients.

 ## Scaling better with many masters

 If the singleton master becomes a bottleneck we could start several master actors and shard the jobs among them.
-For each shard of master/standby nodes we would use a separate cluster role name, e.g. "backend-shard1", "backend-shard2".
+For each shard of master/standby nodes we would use a separate cluster role name, e.g. "back-end-shard1", "back-end-shard2".
 We would also need to ensure that the shard masters got unique `entityId`s.

 ## More tools for building distributed systems